 Something that’s helped a great deal this year is joining some online communities and going to meet-ups.
 It’s been a huge boost to my mental and emotional well-being to connect with other foreigners on occasion; each time, I come away with the comforting reminder that I am not alone — and no matter what may be happening here, the world keeps on spinning.

 My first meet-up experience was late in 2015, at a joint event for two twitter chats: #CultureTrav and #JAchat.
-(For more on these and what on earth a twitter chat is, check out this fantastic round-up from Global Brunch.)
+(For more on these and what on earth a twitter chat is, check out this little round-up from Global Brunch.)
 We met at the Hoxton Hotel in Amsterdam, who graciously provided us with a private space off the restaurant to use for the evening.
 The staff was absolutely lovely, and they served my champagne in the most badass glass.
 (Seriously; it was great to meet everyone and all, but I think this champagne was the highlight of my night.)

 — Emily Melcher (@emdashedblog) December 3, 2015